-Hard as it may be to believe now, seeing Consulting Detective in action was a mind-blowing experience for players back in the day.
+Hard as it may be to believe now, seeing this mystery game in action was a mind-blowing experience for players back in the day.
 Not that it made anyone actually rush out to purchase the stupidly expensive Turbo CD unit, but even those who mocked the peripheral (which was pretty much everybody, including those who owned it) conceded that Holmes' full motion video had gone way beyond what they'd ever expected systems of the day to be capable of.
 Impressive, it was: players stared at the grainy footage in awed disbelief; reviewers showered the title with undeserved good grades.
 EGM editor Martin Alessi was apparently the one sane person at the time, as he gave Sherlock a so-so score of 6 while everyone else was gushing over it.

 Well, a few years (and a whole lot of Sega CD flops) later, gamers realized this video stuff wasn't all it was cracked up to be.
 Technical limitations became all too obvious, as did the lack of fulfilling gameplay to support the "cinematics."
 Nowadays, Sherlock and most of its ilk are looked at as laughingstocks.